apache/qpid-proton/python/docs/index.rst

 --------

 Several examples may be found in the
-`Apache Qpid Proton Examples <https://qpid.apache.org/releases/qpid-proton-0.28.0/proton/python/examples/index.html>`_ whcih illustrate the techniques and concepts of sending messages.
+`Apache Qpid Proton Examples <../examples/index.html>`_ which illustrate the techniques and concepts of sending messages.
 They are also present in the source.
 These make an excellent starting point for developers new to this API.
 Make sure to read the README file, which gives instructions on how to run them and a brief explanation of each example.